data-henrik/codeengine_traefik/README.md

-# Code Engine custom domain with Cloud Foundry and Traefik
+# Code Engine custom domain with Cloud Foundry or Kubernetes service and Traefik
 For some of my apps deployed on IBM Cloud Code Engine I am requiring a custom domain.
 It seems a feature is in the making.
 Until then, I use Traefik (https://traefik.io/traefik/) deployed to IBM Cloud with Public Cloud Foundry or the Kubernetes service as workaround.
 It only requires few simple steps.

-## Instructions
+## Instructions for Cloud Foundry

 0. Make sure your custom domain is available to Cloud Foundry on IBM Cloud: https://cloud.ibm.com/account/cloud-foundry/.
 Upload SSL/TLS certificates.
 1. Download or clone this repo